 Do a budget check up at Least six months before you apply for a mortgage.
 This will help you to see if you can reduce your spending to only what’s necessary, such as household bills.

 One of the key factors a lender will consider when you apply for a home loan is your credit rating.
-The higher your credit score, the more trustworthy a borrower you’ll seem to be in the eyes of lenders -- and that’s a good thing when you’re asking for what could be a sizable home loan.
+The higher your credit score, the more trustworthy a borrower you’ll seem to be in the eyes of lenders -- and that’s a good thing when you’re asking for what could be a sizeable home loan.
 Therefore, you can improve your credit score in a number of ways:

 First, be on time with all of your bill payments in the months leading up to your application.
 Your payment history is the most important factor that goes into calculating your credit score, so you can’t afford to be late.

 Next, pay off a chunk of existing debt.
-Doing so will lower your credit utilization ratio, which measures the amount of available credit you’re using at once.
+Doing so will lower your credit utilisation ratio, which measures the amount of available credit you’re using at once.
 The lower that number, the more it helps your credit score.

 Finally, avoid opening new credit cards in the weeks (or even months) prior to applying for your mortgage.
 Each time you apply for a new type of financing, it results in a hard inquiry on your credit record, which can knock down your score.